Squizyton/JoelHanson/README.md

 Hello!
 My name is Joel Hanson and I am of course a coder.

-* Known Languagues: C#, C++, HTML, CSS
+🐼 Known Languagues: C#, C++, HTML, CSS

-* Game Engines: Unity, Unreal, Monogame
+🍂 Game Engines: Unity, Unreal, Monogame

-* Currently Employed by Tevolve as a game programmer
+🍎 Currently Employed by Tevolve as a game programmer

-* Other Projects: Check Repository :)
+📚 Other Projects: Check Repository :)

+🕹️ Would like to make a game with someone.
+A twin stick shooter sounds fun or anything really!